MA (Hons), MTh, PhD

 Biography

-I supervise and co-supervise a total of 18 PhD students whose topics include theologies of trauma, mental health, lived experiences of church, and post-church faith.
-I regularly teach undergraduate classes on gender and sexuality, trauma and suffering, and division and reconciliation.
+I supervise/co-supervise PhD students whose topics include theologies of trauma, mental health, lived experiences of church, and post-church faith.
+I regularly teach undergraduate classes in theology on gender and sexuality, trauma and suffering, and division and reconciliation.
+I also teach for the University's Medical Humanities programme and for the School of Psychology.

 Originally from the west coast of Scotland, I now live in Aberdeen with my partner and our two dachshunds.
 When I’m not at work, I’m likely to be found on a dog walk, reading, spending time with friends, or on a quest for the city’s best coffee (right now it’s at Third Circle in Rosemount!)